2018 Lexus LC 500

-What should I pay for a new 2018 Lexus LC 500?
+What's a good price for a New 2018 Lexus LC 500?

 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A)

-The 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) can be purchased for less than the Manufacturer’s Suggested Retail Price (aka MSRP) of $101054.
+The 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) can be purchased for less than the Manufacturer’s Suggested Retail Price (aka MSRP) of $98,175.
 The average price paid for a new 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is trending $11,811 below the manufacturer’s MSRP.

 The average savings for the 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is12% below the MSRP.Available Inventory:

 We are showing 12 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) vehicle(s) available in the in the Ashburnarea.

 Edmunds has deep data on over 6 million new, used, and certified pre-owned vehicles, including rich, trim-level features and specs information like: MSRP, average price paid, warranty information (basic, drivetrain, and maintenance), features (upholstery, bluetooth, navigation, heated seating, cooled seating, cruise control, parking assistance, keyless ignition, satellite radio, folding rears seats ,run flat tires, wheel type, tire size, wheel tire, sunroof, etc.), vehicle specifications (engine cylinder count, drivetrain, engine power, engine torque, engine displacement, transmission), fuel economy (city, highway, combined, fuel capacity, range), vehicle dimensions (length, width, seating capacity, cargo space), car safety, true cost to own.
-Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color
+Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color.